giuliamml/data-journal.github.io/pages/webrtc-part-2.md

-Title: Data Journal - WebRTC Parallel Processing with a 2D partial difference equations solver (part-2)
+Title: WebRTC Parallel Processing with a 2D partial difference equations solver (part-2)
 Subtitle: In my last post, I introduced a CFD code which solved a partial differences equation implemented in JavaScript.
 The starting point, was to use a parallel computational task and distribute it among several browsers with Webrtc.
 In this post, I\'ll show you how I accomplished just that.
 Date: 2015 3 20